|

 permitted maximum.
 The limit depends on the remaining distance to the

+critical temperature.
 Thermal throttling ignores user-defined frequency limits, i.e. when using

 -F, -B, -A or -m to prevent the clock from going unreasonably low,